xonsh/xonsh/CONTRIBUTING.rst

 Making Your First Change
 ========================

+.. note:: xonsh requires at least `pip 24.0` for `pyproject.toml` support.
+You can upgrade old versions using `pip install -U pip`.

 First, install xonsh from source and open a xonsh shell in your favorite terminal application.
 See installation instructions for details, but it is recommended to do an 'editable' install via `pip'